 - Learning which aspects of the profession best suits the student

 - Strengthens resume

 - Possibility to turn the employment into a permanent full-time position post-graduation

 - Possibility to take reduced course load while still maintaining full-time status

 - Work terms will appear on official transcripts to prove work history

 Many job applications will ask for school transcripts in addition to the resume and cover letter.
 Not only do transcripts serve to gauge academic merit, but it is an official document that proves the student has completed work terms complement the work history on a resume.

 - Access to job postings categorized under “Experiential Learning” in Handshake

 Employers who post jobs through Handshake have the option to indicate if the employment is considered “Experiential Learning”.
-If indicated as such, the posting will only be available to students in the experiential learning program through Career Services.
+If indicated as such, the posting will only be available to students in the Experiential Learning Program.

 CURRICULAR PRACTICAL TRAINING (CPT) AND ACADEMIC TRAINING